797798/.github/profile/README.md

-# Welcome to Our Repository! 🚀
+# Welcome to Our Repository...
+Dead Ass 👀

 ## Who We Are:
-We are **Pubest** and **Phanudet**, two **CPE students** from **Chiang Mai University (CMU)**, constantly working on fun and challenging projects!
-Whether it's building something new or just trying to break things, we're always exploring the world of software development. 😎
+We are **Pubest** and **Phanudet**, two **CPE students** from **Chiang Mai University (CMU)**, out here tryna code like it's a full-time job (but really, it’s just school and the occasional nap).
+Our code?
+Might break.
+Our memes?
+On point. 😎

+We’re just two students who discovered the beauty of **debugging** at 2 AM and realized we might need a bit more caffeine in our lives.
+If you see us online at ungodly hours, don't worry, we’re just out here making cool stuff (and low-key praying it works).

 ## Our Tech Stack:
-We work with a bunch of cool tools and languages that keep us up all night (in the best way possible).
-Here's what we use to make things happen:
+We live in the code jungle, swinging between languages and tools, just trying not to fall into the void.
+Here’s the stack that fuels the late-night grind:

 ![Ubuntu](https://img.shields.io/badge/Ubuntu-E95420?style=for-the-badge&logo=ubuntu&logoColor=white)
 ![macOS](https://img.shields.io/badge/macOS-000000?style=for-the-badge&logo=apple&logoColor=white)